Chart Color Schemes

 West Pymble's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-The most common medical conditions are asthma and arthritis, affecting 7.1 and 5.5% of residents respectively.
-76.4% of residents declare themselves completely clear of medical ailments, compared to 74.6% in Greater Sydney.
-West Pymble has 18.0% of residents aged 65 and over (988 people), higher than the 15.4% in Greater Sydney.
-Health outcomes among seniors are strong, broadly in line with national rankings for the general population.
+Nationally, the average is 55.7%.
+The most prevalent medical conditions in West Pymble are asthma and arthritis, affecting 7.1% and 5.5% of residents respectively.
+A significant majority, 76.4%, report being completely free from medical ailments, compared to Greater Sydney's 74.6%.
+The area has a higher proportion of seniors aged 65 and over, with 18.5% (1,016 people) compared to Greater Sydney's 15.4%.
+Despite this, health outcomes among seniors in West Pymble are strong, broadly aligning with national rankings for the general population.

 Frequently Asked Questions - Health